doekman/doekman.github.io/_drafts/Introducing-osagitfilter.md

 I hope osagitfilter will be useful tool.
 It will not completely replace the first two methods, but it's nice to have an alternative to them.

-Let me know what you think: _find me on this topic_ (yet to be created) at Late Night Software's forum.
+Let me know what you think [at this thread][as-forum-thread] on Late Night Software's AppleScript forum.

 [git filter]: https://git-scm.com/book/en/v2/Customizing-Git-Git-Attributes#filters_a